Photo: Sten- Andreas Grundvåg

 This guide was created by Vårin Trælvik Eilertsen and Jack J. Percival.

-The guide was updated in March 2022 by Freya Sykes and Adele Westgård.
+The guide was updated in March 2022 and November 2023 by Freya Sykes and Adele Westgård.